zheguang/Notebook/Kafka/diskless-summary.md

 1. **Short term (2025-2026):** Continue with traditional Kafka or existing tiered storage (KIP-405).
 The diskless discussion is unlikely to resolve quickly.

 2. **Medium term (2026-2027):** Monitor which KIP gains traction.
-Early indicators suggest the community may favor either KIP-1150's comprehensive approach or a simplified version of KIP-1176.
+Early indicators suggest the community may favor either KIP-1150's comprehensive approach or a stop-gap solution in KIP-1176.

 3. **Long term:** Kafka's architecture will likely evolve toward cloud-native patterns.
 Competitors like WarpStream and AutoMQ have already proven object storage viability, pressuring Apache Kafka to adapt.